 Bank's liability towards the accumulated leave which is expected to be utilized beyond one year from the end of the reporting period is treated as other long term employee benefits.
 Bank's net obligation towards unutilized accumulated leave is calculated by discounting the amount of future benefit that employees have earned in return for their service in the current and prior periods to determine the present value of such benefits.
 The discount rate is the yield at the reporting date on government binds that have maturity dates approximating to the terms of Bank's obligation.
 The calculation is performed using the Projected Unit Credit method.
+However, the Bank has not done actuarial valuation of accumulated leave during preparation of interim financial statements.
+Accumulated leave expenses for interim financial statements is calculated as per Human Resource Bylaw of the Bank.
 Net change in liability for unutilized accumulated leave including any actuarial gain and loss are recognized in the Statement of Profit or Loss under 'Personnel Expenses' in the period in which they arise.